Follow this easy technique to make perfect soft-boiled eggs every time!

 - ice cubes

-Put water (should be 1 inch above eggs) in a saucepan and bring the water to boil on medium heat.
+- Put water (should be 1 inch (2.5 cm) above eggs) in a saucepan and bring the water to boil on medium heat.

-When it's done, drain the water and chill the eggs in iced water for 3 minutes.
+- When it's done, drain the water and shock the eggs in iced water for 3 minutes.
 Gently peel the egg shell.
 Cut the eggs in half with a sharp knife or fish string.